kumaresh17/FruitsiOSApp/README.md

 **App demontrate Technical approach of:-**
 a.
 Code structure and software architecture  - using MVVM CLEAN architecture with SOLID Principle
 b.
 Combine used to bind VieModel to View
 d.
-Unit test cases - Test with Mock Api and response, testing of View Models, UITestCases for list and detail screens.
+Unit test cases - Test with Mock Api and response, testing of View Models, UITestCases for list and detail screens and Perfermance XCTMemoryMetric with MSL enabled to capture any regression
 e.
 Coding best practice - For Modularity, Readability and Scalability , protocol orientated programming, extension, codable, dependency injection for better Testability of the code.
  g.
 Support dark mode - as all the colors are by default system color.

 **Future enhancement**
 a.
 Dynamic Type Accessibility.
 b.
-Write performance XCTMeasure test case for XCTMemoryMetric and XCTCPUMetric.
+Write more performance XCTMeasure test case for APi load related to XCTMemoryMetric and XCTCPUMetric.
 c.
 Send stats for application crashes and exceptions.
 d.
 Improve UI